subhajitlucky/campushelper/COMPLETE-ROADMAP-100-STEPS.md

 - Return 404 if not found
 - Status: COMPLETE ✅

-**☐ Step 74**: Implement PUT handler to update item.
+**✅ Step 74**: Implement PUT handler to update item.
 - Verify user is item owner or admin
 - Validate new data with Zod schema
 - Update with Prisma.item.update()
 - Return updated item
-- Status: NOT STARTED ☐
+- Status: COMPLETE ✅

 **☐ Step 75**: Implement DELETE handler (soft delete).
 - Verify user is item owner or admin